Computer simulations of the Stark effect in the helium-beta complex of krypton in ICF conditions: Results

 From the obtained lineshapes of the different components of the \HeB complex, it is possible to obtain a synthetic spectrum of the whole emission.
 To do so, we chose the same conditions used in Ref.~\cite{gallardo-diaz:2024a}, that is, a 1:1 mixture of $^3$He and deuterium with krypton as a minority at $T=\qty{3}{keV}$ and $n_e=\qty{1e24}{\ccm}$.

-We used the collisional-radiative code ABAKO \cite{florido:2009} to solve the atomic kinetics for the temperature and density conditions of interest.
+We used the collisional-radiative code ABAKO~\cite{florido:2009} to solve the atomic kinetics for the temperature and density conditions of interest.
 Upon doing so, the normalized line profiles were used with ABAKO such that the emissivity and opacity of the corresponding transitions could be properly distributed across photon energies.
 Additionally, we included the thermal Doppler broadening (of \qty{4.3}{eV}) in the spectral calculations.

 The results of the full \HeB spectrum calculated with SimU and SimU$_{\text{SP}}$ (i.e., using curved and straight path trajectories respectively) are shown in \cref{fig:spectra} for the conditions above.
-We also show, for comparison, the resulting spectra using the line profiles from Ref.~\cite{gallardo-diaz:2024a}, where the spectral line shapes were modeled with the code MERL \cite{boercker1987,woltz1988, mancini1991}.
-While in their original work, Gallardo-Díaz \textit{et al.} used the PrismSPECT model to solve the atomic kinetics \cite{mcfarlane2013}, in order to remove any potential differences in the spectra arising from the different atomic kinetics, we used ABAKO in all cases.
+We also show, for comparison, the resulting spectra using the line profiles from Ref.~\cite{gallardo-diaz:2024a}, where the spectral line shapes were modeled with the code MERL \cite{boercker1987, woltz1988, mancini1991} and the PrismSPECT model \cite{mcfarlane2013} was used to solve the atomic kinetics.
+In order to remove any differences in the spectra arising from the different atomic kinetics, we used ABAKO in all cases with the lineshapes extracted from Fig.~11 of Ref.~\cite{gallardo-diaz:2024a}.

 It can be seen that the MERL predictions generally lie between those for the simulations with curved and straight paths.
 However, MERL does not account for the broadening effect of ion dynamics, which is taken into consideration in the simulations.
 This effect is non-negligible at the conditions of interest and is likely the cause for the prediction of a \textit{shoulder} in the high-energy wing of the \HeB line (at $\sim \qty{15.45}{keV}$), which is not as prominent in the simulations.